analogdevicesinc/msdk/Examples/MAX78000/SDHC_FTHR/README.md

 ```
 ***** MAX78000 SDHC FAT Filesystem Example *****
 Card inserted.
--->UART Initialized

-help
+$ Help

 Size --> Find the Size of the SD Card and Free Space
 Format --> Format the Card
-Mount --> Manually Mount Cardls --> list the contents of the current directory
+Mount --> Manually Mount Card
+ls --> list the contents of the current directory
 mkdir --> Create a directory
 file_create --> Create a file of random data
 cd --> Move into a directory